Do Seagulls Eat Jellyfish?

 The Role of Seagulls in Controlling Jellyfish Populations

 Seagulls do not play a crucial role in controlling jellyfish populations through predation.
 While they do occasionally feed on jellyfish, their impact on regulating jellyfish numbers in marine environments is minimal.
-Other factors, such as ocean currents, temperature, and more specialized predators, have a greater influence on jellyfish populations.
+Other factors, such as ocean currents, temperature, and more specialized predators such as the thick-billed murre, have a greater influence on jellyfish populations.
 Therefore, seagulls do not act as a significant natural check on jellyfish numbers, even in areas where jellyfish populations are booming.

 Ecological Implications of Seagull Feeding Behavior